 What are short term climate changes?

 El Niño and La Niña bring about dramatic changes in climate for a year or two.
-In some locations, one brings rain and the other brings drought.
+In some locations one brings rain and the other brings drought.
 In California, for example, El Niño years are full of snow and rain.
-La Niña years tend toward drought.
+La Niña years tend towards drought.
 These variations can bring tremendous changes to living creatures.
 Humans are also affected; for example, erosion from storms may be very high some years.

 Short-Term Climate Change

 You’ve probably heard of El Niño and La Niña.
 These terms refer to certain short-term changes in climate.
 The changes are natural and occur in cycles, lasting from days to years.
 El Niño and La Niña are not the only short-term climate changes.
 Others include the Pacific decadal oscillation and the North Atlantic oscillation.
 El Niño and La Niña are the most noticeable and discussed.

 To understand El Niño and La Niña, you first need to know what happens in normal years.
 This is shown in Figure below.